yrodill/internship-Angers/readme.md

   - still working on the GO enrichment
   - find a way to paralellize the computations for MI and PearsonCorr on the full matrix
   - maybe foresee using another method to calculate genes correlation (from intensity & ratio)

+- **Day 31** :
+  - Maybe the clustering isn't good before the GBA run.
+  - To test : Pearson & MI on datasets.